|

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-Joy from Sustainable Jungle is here today to share her how to compost in a flat knowledge with Moral Fibres readers.
-Joy has been composting in her flat for six months.
-As such, she is keen to share her multi-pronged attack so other flat dwellers can learn from her composting experience:
+Joy from the blog Sustainable Jungle is here today to share her composting experience with Moral Fibres readers.
+As a seasoned composter, despite living in a flat, Joy is keen to share her multi-pronged attack so that other apartment dwellers can learn from her composting experience:

 How We Started Composting

-Our introduction to the concept of composting started in London in 2017.
 We had just been on an epic honeymoon through Africa.
 The time we spent in some of the most impressive and raw places on earth, like Volcanoes National Park in Rwanda and the Serengeti in Tanzania, delivered the harsh realisation that we, personally, were doing nothing truly positive for the environment and the ecosystems we care so much about.

-So we started investigating living more sustainably, using the fantastic online resources available.
-As a result, we made some important changes, one of which was composting.
 We thought we were rather smart because we discovered that “composting” in a flat in the London Borough of Camden is pretty simple.
 You collect your food scraps (including citrus and bones) in a caddy and leave your bin out on the street once a week for the council to collect it.
 Nice and easy…

 How We Started Composting Again

-Then we moved home to Australia.
-And we discovered very quickly that Australia is generally quite behind on making the most of food waste.
 We’d become so used to our empty, stink-free waste bins.
 So much so, that we found ourselves starting our composting journey from scratch.
 We also moved into a flat.
 Which as it turns out, makes composting a little harder.

-Six months on and there have been many iterations.
-We’ve certainly got a long way to go but we’re pretty happy with how far we’ve come.
 So much so that we are keen to share our current setup and experience with any flat dwellers looking to divert that valuable food waste from landfill, and perhaps even use some nutrient-rich compost on their own mini apartment garden.

 How To Compost In A Flat

-Vermicomposting on the Balcony
+Vermicomposting On The Balcony

 Joy’s vermicomposter